ritikrajkvs/Devtinder-Backend/README.md

 Make sure the backend is running before accessing the frontend.

 ---
+## Learning Resources

+Explore my additional repositories to deepen your understanding of related topics in the JavaScript ecosystem:

+- [Namaste Javascript](https://github.com/akshadjaiswal/Namaste-Javascript): A repository focused on learning Javascript concepts, from basics to advanced programming.
+- [Namaste React](https://github.com/akshadjaiswal/Namaste-React): A repository dedicated to mastering React.js, covering foundational and advanced aspects of building interactive UIs.

+---

 ## 📢 Contribution Guidelines
 Since the project is now fully functional, improvements are still welcome!